-Included within the legal framework is the utilisation of a national command and control centre, often referred to as an Emergency Operations Centre (EOC).
-An EOC serves around the clock as the central command and control facility responsible for carrying out the principles of emergency preparedness and functions at a strategic level in an emergency situation, and ensuring the continuity of operation in an affected country.
+Commonly included within the legal framework of each country, there is the utilisation of a national command and control centre, often referred to as an Emergency Operations Centre (EOC) within the LEMA structure.
+An EOC serves around the clock as the central command and control facility responsible for carrying out the principles of emergency preparedness and functions at a strategic level in an emergency situation and ensuring the continuity of operation in an affected country.